Showing posts with label pelham. Show all posts

 Riverqurium

-There was a walk through catfish where you could see the heart, liver, gills, and other parts of the fish life size.
+There was a walk-through catfish where you could see the heart, liver, gills, and other parts of the fish life-size.

 Catfish

-Inside of a Catfish
+Inside a Catfish

 For supper, we cooked two pizzas and I parched some peanuts.

-After supper Dakota wanted to go to a football game in Cairo, so we all loaded into the van and took him.
+After supper, Dakota wanted to go to a football game in Cairo, so we all loaded into the van and took him.

-I gave Dakota $10.00 for the game and my husband gave him another $5.00.
+I gave Dakota $10.00 for the gam, and my husband gave him another $5.00.

-We watch movies until 11:30 P.M. we went to bed.
+We watched movies until 11:30 P.M., and then we went to bed.

-Montana slept with my husband and I slept in Andy’s bed.
+Montana slept with my husband, and I slept in Andy's bed.

 Sierra slept on the floor, Nevada & Dakota slept on the sofa.